DavidTsai-collab/David_BluestampPortfolio/index.md

 ### Introduction:
 For my thrid milestone, I needed to add the live price of Bitcoin to my system and had to display that data live on my screen.
 On this milestone, I also had to add a historical cost to compare to the current cost to find the percentage change.
 This milestone was the most software extensive in my project, as I had to write program to actually broadcast the data of the price and the percentage change.
 This adds on to the second milestone as I started to display live data of Bitcoin prices in USD and started to calculate the live percentage change of Bitcoin prices.
 ### Explanation:
+I added a new URL for live price of Bitcoin because coindesk added a new version of their API.
+So I had to replace it with a V2 url.
+I had to change most of my codes API to access the same data under a different name.
+This was a lot of work as not all of the previous code was compatible with the new coindesk API.
+Additionally, I had to update and change my data array to collect a different value from the updated Json.
+In addition, I had to rewrite the percentage change values to adjust for the new definitions of the new API.
+I used the same formula, but I had to replace the new values from coindesk to make the formula work.
+In addition to these new updates, I had to display new API's using serial.print or serial.println to check that my program was returning the correct values.
 ### Challenges:

 ### Takeaways: